 We understand that many faculty, staff, and students have questions regarding university-related travel as campus begins to reopen and vaccination distribution improves.
 We also acknowledge the desire to resume business operations and make travel plans in the near future, as well as the challenge of interpreting CDC guidelines domestically and abroad.
 UC Berkeley is following the guidance of UCOP and the CDC when outlining travel policies.
-Please review UC Berkeley’s guidance on travel before you travel or make travel plans during the COVID-19 pandemic – particularly for international travel as advance approval is required.
-The following guidance is effective as of May 18, 2021, and until further notice.
+Please review UC Berkeley’s guidance on travel before you travel or make travel plans during the COVID-19 pandemic – particularly for international travel as advance approval may be required.
+The following guidance is effective as of January 14, 2022, and until further notice.

-The university has contracts with several major airline, hotel and car rental companies to provide discounts and other benefits to travelers.
-Use the UC travel web portal (Connexxus) to access and take advantage of all of these programs.
+The University has contracts with several major airline, hotel and car rental companies to provide discounts and other benefits to travelers.
+Use the UC travel web portal (ConnexUC) to access and take advantage of all of these programs.

 Before the Trip